 Many companies have to first let that statement sink in.
 Then one thing becomes very clear: customer loyalty is not something you can just produce out of thin air and on-demand.
 It is a goal preceded by a long series of measures, and all these measures must be based on the target audience or the desired buyer.
 Sounds like a lot of work for the Marketing and Management teams, doesn’t it?

 It becomes easier when you acquire background knowledge.
 A perfect foundation can be picked up by reading our following blog articles:

-Knowledge about the different types of customer loyalty and measures can be found in this post about customer loyalty.
+Knowledge about the different types of customer retention and measures can be found in this post about customer retention.
 After informing oneself with this knowledge, one can begin to approach the chain of cause and effect.

 The Phases of Customer Retention